 Pass through of policy rate cuts

-- There is a slow pass-through of policy changes to interest rates offered by banks.
+- There is a slow pass-through of policy rate changes to the interest rates offered by banks.

-- Banks are seen to decrease deposit rates during rate cuts but do not easily reduce lending rates.
-However, in the case of rate increases, lending rates rise quickly, but deposit rates lag behind.
+- Banks tend to decrease the deposit rates during rate cuts but do not reduce lending rates right away.
+However, when the policy rate increases, lending rates rise quickly, but deposit rates don’t change that fast.

 - Banks also find it difficult to reduce lending rates in the short term after a policy rate cut due to the fixed rate of interest on deposit contracts.
 Also, there is competition from small savings instruments, which makes it difficult to reduce the rates that depositors are offered.